avanwouwe/citadel-browser-agent/README.md

 * the user is warned that the downloaded file is dangerous
 * user has accepted downloading of a dangerous file
 * user has used a password that does not conform to the password policy
+* user connected using a password but without MFA, when policy requires it for this particular application
 * security-related browser errors (e.g. certificate issues, detection of phishing or virus, etc. See [list](chrome://network-errors))

 It also reports on usage statistics of applications, allowing for detection of shadow IT and unused licences.